how to run a dispensary successfully

 Do markets sometimes become flooded?
 Sure.
 Is the correct way to combat that by bad-mouthing and leaving fake negative reviews of your competitors?
 No. Does it happen?
 Yeah, a lot.

 Having spent over a decade in SEO, I’ve learned a thing or two about the depths and complexities of modern spam, particularly as it pertains to online reviews.
-As such, I’ve become adept at being able to spot clear manipulators.
+As such, I’ve become adept at spotting clear manipulators.

 You usually see this kind of thing going on in more densely populated city areas, especially within walking distance of tourist areas.
-When you’re from out-of-town reviews, such as those on Google Maps, for example, it can sometimes be you’re the only source of intel, and the dispensaries know that.
+When you’re from out of town, reviews, such as those on Google Maps, for example, it can sometimes be that you’re the only source of intel, and the dispensaries know that.

-As such, people go online or go to an “online reputation management” firm to help them “boost” their reviews will “deboosting” their competitors.
-This results in businesses with a lot of 1-star and a lot of 5-star reviews, a pretty tellingly unnatural dichotomy of reviewer sentiment.
+As such, people go online or hire an “online reputation management” firm to help them “boost” their reviews while “deboosting” their competitors.
+This results in businesses with many 1-star and many 5-star reviews, a telltale, unnatural dichotomy in reviewer sentiment.

-So big business boss men and women, please don’t participate in mud races to the bottom.
-They don’t last long term and don’t make the industry look very good.
+So please, don’t participate in mud races to the bottom.
+They don’t last long-term and don’t reflect well on the industry.

 Let’s at least try to treat each other as we’d like to be treated.
 The good old-fashioned ‘golden rule,’ right?